 SCAND ST 401 | Contemporary Scandinavian Languages | 3 |

-Professional development: | 3 | |
+Professional Development: | 3 | |

 Graduate Seminar in Professional Development | ||

-Electives | 17-18 | |
+Electives: | 17-18 | |

-Students consult with their advisor to select courses 300+.
+Students consult with their advisor to select courses numbered 300 and above.
 Recommended courses may be found below. | 18 | |

 Recommended courses: | ||